Knowing the best time to send marketing emails can influence the performance of your email marketing campaigns.

-Therefore 6 am might be a better time compared to 4 am if you think your audience is likely to read an email at 6 am.
+Therefore 6 AM might be a better time than 4 AM if you think your audience is likely to read an email at 6 AM.

-According to global data, the best day for open rates is Friday, and the best day for click-through rate is Tuesday.
+According to global data, the best day for open rates is Friday, and the best day for click-through rates is Tuesday.

 The second case study we will analyze is from CampaignMonitor.

-First of all, we will see the average email benchmarks for all industries by CampaignMonitor:
+First of all, we will see the average email benchmarks for industries by CampaignMonitor: